polichtm/MCW-SAP-NetWeaver-on-Azure/Hands-on lab/HOL step-by step - SAP NetWeaver on Azure.md

 1. From the lab computer, start a Web browser, and navigate to the Azure portal at <https://portal.azure.com>.

-2. When prompted, sign in to the Azure subscription you will be using in this lab.
+2. When prompted, sign into the Azure subscription you will be using in this lab.

 3. From the lab computer, start another instance of the Web browser, and navigate to <https://github.com/Azure/azure-quickstart-templates/tree/master/active-directory-new-domain-ha-2-dc>.